 Storage & Industrial Water provides customized natural gas storage tailored to customers' specific needs.
 Services range from daily to multi-year terms and are offered to financial institutions, marketing companies, pipeline operators, retail energy providers and producers.
+Storage & Industrial Water owns and operates two natural gas storage facilities located near Carbon, Alberta and Edson, Alberta.

-Storage & Industrial Water owns and operates a natural gas storage facility at Carbon, Alberta.
-The facility is a natural gas reservoir with a seasonal storage capacity that was expanded in 2022 from 52 petajoules to 68 petajoules.
+The natural gas storage facility at Carbon, Alberta is a natural gas reservoir with a seasonal storage capacity of 68 petajoules.
 The facility is connected to multiple transmission pipeline systems and has been in service for more than 50 years.